 CodeSignal provides challenges and assessments in a real-world coding environment.
-Originally called CodeFights, the program was created to let developers compete against each other in short coding challenges.
+The program was created for developers to compete against each other in short coding challenges.
 They began creating company-sponsored “bots”, like UberBot, where users could fight each other with their code while Uber engineers recruited from the group.

-Now, CodeSignal is mainly focused on the recruitment side.
-Users participating in challenges and assessments get scored on their understanding and given information about their strengths and weaknesses.
+Now, CodeSignal is mainly focused on recruitment.
+Users participate in challenges and assessments.
+First they receive a score.
+Then, they are given more information about their strengths and weaknesses.
 This is what goes into their Predictive Coding Score, which is kind of like a credit score.
-The site also gives users the opportunity to apply directly to jobs directly by way of their Certified Assessments, which are technical challenges that users can attach to their applications to help differentiate themselves from the competition.
+The site also gives users the opportunity to apply directly to jobs directly by way of their Certified Assessments.
+These are technical challenges that users can attach to their applications to help differentiate themselves from the competition.

-Uber, Evernote, and Affinity are some of the companies that use CodeSignal as an assessment tool for technical challenges and interviews.
+Uber, Evernote, and Affinity are some of the companies that use CodeSignal as an assessment tool.